Developing Apps and Mobile Web Sites

 University-owned apps are apps developed by university faculty, staff and other employees and contractors, with an intended distribution by Oakland University.
 If you are considering developing a mobile app for Oakland University audiences or for distribution by Oakland University, please contact the CIO Theresa Rowe at firstname.lastname@example.org.

 App (applications intended for mobile devices) and mobile development require adherence to Oakland University style and identity guidelines, licensing, and distribution requirements.
-Faculty, staff, student employees and contractors need to work closely with UTS when developing apps for use in the university environment.
+Faculty, staff, student employees, students, volunteers, and contractors need to work closely with UTS when developing apps for use in the university environment.

-Mobile web sites are often easier to develop and distribute, particularly when login authentication is not required for the web site.
+Mobile web sites are often easier to develop and distribute.
 Mobile web sites should be developed with Communications and Marketing.

 Partnering with University Technology Services